Speed

 loop.
 The VB.NET demo shows a

-one in your host C# program if you use the unsafe directive (as
+your host C# program if you use the unsafe directive (as you'll

 - Pass